thenexthub/Codira/docs/ErrorHandling.md

     unwinding process.
 -   Cocoa APIs using standard `NSError` patterns can be imported into this world automatically.
-Other common patterns (e.g. `CFError`, `errno`) can be added to the model in future versions of Swift.
+Other common patterns (e.g. `CFError`, `errno`) can be added to the model in future versions of Codira.

 In addition, we feel that this design improves on Objective-C's error handling approach in a number of ways: